Constitutional crisis in Somalia: Reactions

-On 20 November 2024, International community expressed concern over the escalating tensions between the FGS and the Jubaland administration, urging both sides to engage in inclusive dialogue to resolve ongoing electoral disputes and calling on Jubaland to restore relations with the central government to prevent further escalation.
+On 20 November 2024, the international community expressed concern over the escalating tensions between the FGS and the Jubaland administration, urging both sides to engage in inclusive dialogue to resolve ongoing electoral disputes and calling on Jubaland to restore relations with the central government to prevent further escalation.

 The breakaway state of Somaliland distanced itself from the controversy as it does not consider itself a part of Somalia.